Orbital-selective time-domain signature of nematicity dynamics in the charge-density-wave phase of La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$

-A recent breakthrough involved the identification of an equilibrium resonant x-ray scattering (RXS) signature of electronically driven rotational symmetry breaking, or nematicity, in various 214 cuprate superconductors and its relationship to both the crystal structure and CDW order~\cite{Achkar2016, Gupta2021}.
+A recent breakthrough involved the identification of an equilibrium resonant x-ray scattering (RXS) signature of nematic order in various 214 cuprate superconductors and its relationship to both the crystal structure and CDW order~\cite{Achkar2016, Gupta2021}.
 In these measurements, nematicity was probed by measuring the (001) Bragg peak using photons tuned to the Cu~$L_3$, the O~$K$ and the La~$M_5$ resonances.
 The (001) reflection is forbidden in the high temperature structural phases of these materials but is detectable on resonance in the LTT phase ($T~<~T_{\text{LTT}}~\approx$~135~K).
 Fig.~\ref{fig:fig1}(a) schematically depicts the layered 214 cuprate structure.
-The intensity of the (001) reflection is a measure of the contrast between the scattering factors of corresponding ions in neighbouring layers along the $c$ direction.
-From symmetry arguments, this contrast results from a local $ab$-plane anisotropy which rotates $\pi/2$ around the $c$-axis with each consecutive layer~\cite{Achkar2016}.
+The intensity of the (001) reflection is a measure of the contrast between the resonant scattering form factors of corresponding ions in neighbouring layers along the $c$ direction.
+From symmetry arguments, this contrast results from a local $ab$-plane anisotropy which rotates by $\pi/2$ around the $c$-axis with each consecutive layer~\cite{Achkar2016}.
 By choosing incident photon energies associated with the various accessible core-valence resonances it is possible to probe the local $ab$-plane anisotropy associated with the valence electronic states of each ion independently.
-When the incident photon energy matches the La~$M_5$ (835 eV) or the apical oxygen~$K$ (532 eV) resonances the $Q=(001)$ RXS intensity is a measure of the anisotropic structural distortion associated with the LTT phase and a single order parameter-like onset of intensity is observed at $T_{\text{LTT}}$.
-In contrast, the (001) reflection measured at the Cu~$L_3$ resonance (931.5 eV) or the planar oxygen~$K$ resonance (528.5 eV) is additionally sensitive to electronically driven rotational symmetry breaking in the CuO$_2$ planes.
-Fig.~\ref{fig:fig1}(b) shows the equilibrium temperature-dependence of the $Q=(001)$ RXS intensity at the apical oxygen $K$ and Cu~$L_3$ resonances in La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$ (LESCO).
-At the Cu~$L_3$ resonance, the initial onset of intensity near 135~K corresponds to $T_{\text{LTT}}$ whereas the additional upturn near 75~K correlates with the onset of the translational symmetry breaking measured at $Q_{\text{CDW}}=(0.264~0~1.5)$.
-As with most observations of electronic nematicity, these measurements identify nematicity as an anomalous temperature dependent electronic response to a rotational symmetry breaking field, in this case the rotational symmetry breaking of the lattice.
+When the incident photon energy matches the La~$M_5$ (835~eV) or the apical O~$K$ (532.4~eV) resonances the $Q=(001)$ RXS intensity is a measure of the anisotropic structural distortion associated with the LTT phase and a single order parameter-like onset of intensity is observed at $T_{\text{LTT}}$.
+In contrast, the (001) reflection measured at the Cu~$L_3$ resonance (931.7~eV) or the planar O~$K$ resonance (528.7~eV) is additionally sensitive to nematicity in the CuO$_2$ planes.
+Fig.~\ref{fig:fig1}(b) shows the equilibrium temperature-dependence of the $Q=(001)$ RXS intensity at the apical O $K$ and Cu~$L_3$ resonances in La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$ (LESCO).
+At the Cu~$L_3$ resonance, the initial onset of intensity near 135~K corresponds to $T_{\text{LTT}}$, whereas the additional upturn near 75~K indicates the onset of nematic order, whose temperature dependence is correlated with the breaking of translational symmetry measured at $Q_{\text{CDW}}=(0.264~0~1.5)$.